-Grevillea willisii is a spreading shrub reaching a height of three metres with a similar spread and is a native of northern Victoria.
+Grevillea willisii is a spreading shrub reaching a height of 3 metres and can spread to 5 metres.
+Stems are covered with hairs.

 Grevillea willisii, in our cold climate garden, has proved to be hardy, free-flowering, frost tolerant and with low water requirements once established.

 It can be grown in full sun to heavy shade.
 Soil needs to be well drained.
 It is a useful screen plant and shrub-groundcover.
 The flowers are said to be not overly showy, but a nice plant nonetheless.

 Prune after flowering to encourage a denser plant.
 It can spread to 5 metres wide, so allow some room.